Librazhd District: Flora and fauna

-History & Culture
+History and culture

 Evidence has been found to show the area was populated during the Bronze Age and the Iron Age from the remains of settlements found at Spathar, Rrajce, Karkavec, Berzeshte and other places.
 An Illyrian tribe called the Kandavët who give the region the name Kandavia populated the area in ancient times.

 The Romans moved into the area in around 220BCE and subjugated the tribes living there (see Illyrian Wars).
 During the Roman Occupation the Via Egnatia was constructed through the area, linking Rome with Constantinople which was of great importance for commerce.
 The route of this ancient road is now utilised by a modern highway connecting Tirana with Skopje via Lake Ohrid.
 Following the Fall of Rome in 476CE the region fell under the power of the Eastern Roman Empire centred at Constantinople until the arrival of the Turks in the 15th century.

 The Ottoman Turks began to invade the area of the modern district from about 1415 onwards under the leadership of Mehmed I. They were opposed by the local Arianitas family who ruled the area as vassals to the Byzantine Emperor in Constantinople.
 The local prince Gjergj Arianit Komneni (also known as Gjergj Golemi) was noted by the Ottoman chroniclers for his ferocious resistance to their advances, viz: